thraxil/paginate/README.md

 item type back.
 Similarly, your .ItemRange() method has to convert your items to `[]interface{}`.
 If anyone has a better idea for how to do pagination on a generic collection in Go, I'm all ears.

+The other difference is that Django's paginator handles some things by raising exceptions.
+Eg, if you ask for a page that doesn't exist.
+Go, of course doesn't have exceptions, and the idiomatic Go approach of returning a (value, error) pair doesn't really work well if you are working with the paginator in a template (which is a pretty key use-case).
+I think the most reasonable thing for the Go version to do is to try to always return something valid, and to provide functions to validate the inputs.
+So, eg, `.PrevPage()` called on the first page will just give you `1` instead of trying to send you to a `0` page.
+It is your responsibility to make use of `.HasPrevPage()` to make the interface clean for users.

+See the [API
+documentation](http://godoc.org/github.com/thraxil/paginate) for more details.